 Why is independent financial advice important?

 As a consumer, you have a right to know if the financial advice you receive is truly independent or whether it’s been influenced by other factors.
 That’s because knowing this information may affect your choice of financial product.

-The recent Financial Services Royal Commission recognised that Australians should to be able to assume that the advice they get is independent and in their best interests.
+The recent Financial Services Royal Commission recognised that Australians should be able to assume that the advice they get is independent and in their best interests.
 Yet the Commission highlighted many stories where this was not the case and where some advisers provided conflicted advice.

-As a result, one recommendation of the Royal Commission, which we wholeheartedly applaud, was that an adviser who is not independent should “before providing personal advice to a retail client, give to the client a written statement … explaining simply and concisely why the adviser is not independent, impartial and unbiased.”
+As a result, one recommendation of the Royal Commission was that an adviser who is not independent should “before providing personal advice to a retail client, give to the client a written statement … explaining simply and concisely why the adviser is not independent, impartial and unbiased.”